manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Escaping.md

 ## In MySQL command line client

-Single quote (') can be escaped using one backslash:
+To escape a single quote ('), use one backslash:
 ```sql
 SELECT * FROM your_index WHERE MATCH('l\'italiano');
 ```

-The rest of the characters in the above list are operators or query constructs.
-In order to treat them as simple characters, the engine has to see them with a preceding escape character.
+For the other characters in the list mentioned earlier, which are operators or query constructs, they must be treated as simple characters by the engine, with a preceding escape character.
-The backslash must also be escaped itself, resulting in 2 backslahes:
+The backslash must also be escaped, resulting in two backslashes:

 ```sql
 SELECT * FROM your_index WHERE MATCH('r\\&b | \\(official video\\)');
 ```

-If we want to use backslash as character, we need to escape both the backslash as character and backslash as the escape operator, resulting in 4 backslashes used:
+To use a backslash as a character, you must escape both the backslash as a character and the backslash as the escape operator, which requires four backslashes:

 ```sql
 SELECT * FROM your_index WHERE MATCH('\\\\ABC');